sonal2223/CrystalCrosswind/README.md

 Crystal Crosswind is a C++ based project developed to demonstrate core programming concepts such as logic building, input handling, and structured code design.
 This project is created using Code::Blocks IDE..

 ## 🚀 Features
-- 💡 Simple and clean C++ implementation
+- 💡 Simple and clean C++ implementation.
 - ⚙️ Efficient logic and program flow
 - 🧩 Easy to understand code structure
 - 🖥️ Console-based execution..